cetz-package/cetz/src/canvas.typ

 /// - background (none, color): A color to be used for the background of the canvas.
 /// - stroke (none, stroke): Stroke style to apply to the canvas top-level element (box or block)
 /// - padding (none, number, array, dictionary) = none: How much padding to add to the canvas. `none` applies no padding.
 A number applies padding to all sides equally.
 A dictionary applies padding following Typst's `pad` function: https://typst.app/docs/reference/layout/pad/.
 An array follows CSS like padding: `(y, x)`, `(top, x, bottom)` or `(top, right, bottom, left)`.
+/// - x (number, vector) = 1.0: Sets up the x vector of the coordinate system to `(x, 0, 0)` or to the given vector.
+/// - y (number, vector) = 1.0: Sets up the y vector of the coordinate system to `(0, y, 0)` or to the given vector.
+/// - z (number, vector) = 1.0: Sets up the z vector of the coordinate system to `(0, 0, z)` or to the given vector.
 /// - debug (bool): Shows the bounding boxes of each element when `true`.
 /// -> content
-#let canvas(length: 1cm, baseline: none, debug: false, background: none, stroke: none, padding: none, body) = context {
+#let canvas(length: 1cm, x: 1.0, y: 1.0, z: 1.0, baseline: none, debug: false, background: none, stroke: none, padding: none, body) = context {
   if body == none {
     return []
   }